Why I love being on staff at The Vine School

 This is true education, and I am blessed and grateful to be part of it!

-Jean Louw / Teacher Mentor
+Jean Louw / Director of Instruction

 As a teacher and parent I was struck by Charlotte Mason’s statement ‘Children are born persons’.
 This simple but profound idea produces an atmosphere of acceptance where every child feels valued.
 We view them as whole persons, created in God's image, with unique potential to be nurtured.
 It is a privilege to be at a school where I am part of shaping children's characters, curiosity and love for learning as well as deepening their relationships with God, others, and the world around them.